Exploring the Quantum Spectral Curve for AdS${}_3$/CFT${}_2$: Review of the QSC for

 As shown in \eqref{Pgamma}, the analytic continuation of the $\bP$ functions is governed by the matrix $\mu$.
 As a result of the fact that in AdS$_3$ the cuts are no longer quadratic as in previous cases, it is convenient to introduce a ``regularized" version of $\mu$-functions $\mu^R$, which has the cut on the real axis ``removed"

-This is helpful because using $\bP_a\bP^a=0$ we can replace $\mu$ with $\mu^R$ in \eq{muRdef}.
-Since $\mu^{R}$ does not have a cut on the real axis, it follows that one can apply analytic continuation of $\bP$ along $\gamma$ multiple times, each time simply multiplying by the corresponding $\mu^R$ or $\dot{\mu}^R$ from the left.
+This is helpful because using $\bP_a\bP^a=0$ we can replace $\mu$ with $\mu^R$ in \eq{Pgamma}.
+Since $\mu^{R}$ does not have a cut on the real axis, it follows that one can apply analytic continuation of $\bP$ along $\gamma$ multiple times, each time simply multiplying by the corresponding $\mu^R$ or $\dot{\mu}^R$.
 In particular the double $\gamma$ continuation is given in terms of \beq\la{Wdef} W=\mu^R\dot{\mu}^R\;, \eeq such that

 In the case of AdS${}_5$, the analog of the matrix $W$ satisfies $W=1$ and all the cuts are quadratic as a consequence.
 In the current case, a priori there is no reason to assume $W=1$ as discussed in detail in~\cite{Ekhammar:2021pys,Cavaglia:2021eqr}.